Minister of Blockade: Greece

 In June 1916, the British orchestrated a pacific blockade against Greece, due to that country's pro-German leanings.
 It was rescinded a year later with the replacement of King Constantine by his son, Alexander.

 Versailles

 The issue of a blockade, Freedom of the Seas, and belligerent rights became important after President Wilson announced his 14 Points on January 8, 1918.
 The announcement was made unilaterally, without informing the allies, and Prime Minister Lloyd George could not agree to point number two, "Absolute Freedom of Navigation" of the seas for all countries, as the blockade of Germany violated this point.
 Following the allied victory over Germany, the 14 Points became less relevant, being substituted by The Treaty of Versailles in June 1919.
+As the two sides were at loggerheads over the matter, the US dropped the issue for Great Britain to sign the peace treaty.

 Present day

-Although the United States enforced a temporary blockade against Cuba in 1962, and continues to enforce a solitary economic blockade, today the naval blockade of a country is outlawed by the Geneva Convention.
+Although the United States enforced a temporary blockade against Cuba in 1962, it was legally called a "quarantine" because it only targeted offensive nuclear missiles.
+It continues to enforce a solitary economic blockade (with secondary sanctions against third-party countries as an incentive for them to comply).
+Today the naval blockade of a country is regulated by the Geneva Conventions to prevent the starvation of civilians, to prevent the collective punishment against a population for the actions of their government, and to allow for humanitarian aid (Additional Protocol I, Article 54, & the Fourth Geneva Convention, Article 23).